pytorch/pytorch.github.io/_posts/2022-10-25-new-library-updates-in-pytorch-1.13.md

 #### (Beta) Quantized Comms

 Applying [quantization or mixed precision](https://dlp-kdd.github.io/assets/pdf/a11-yang.pdf) to tensors in a collective call during model parallel training greatly improves training efficiency, with little to no effect on model quality.
 TorchRec now integrates with the [quantized comms library provided by FBGEMM GPU](https://github.com/pytorch/FBGEMM/blob/main/fbgemm_gpu/fbgemm_gpu/quantize_comm.py) and provides an interface to construct encoders and decoders (codecs) that surround the all_to_all, and reduce_scatter collective calls in the output_dist of a sharded module.
 We also allow you to construct your own codecs to apply to your sharded module.
-The codces provided by FBGEMM allow FP16, BF16, FP8, and INT8 compressions, and you may use different quantizations for the forward path and backward pass.
+The codces provided by FBGEMM allow FP16, BF16, FP8, and INT8 compressions, and you may use different quantizations for the forward pass and backward pass.

 ### TorchSnapshot (Beta)